AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-av-playback/track-core-overview.md

    >[!TIP]
    >
-   >Pode ser a mesma fonte de evento usada na Etapa 4.
+   >This may be the same event source that was used in Step 4.
 Ensure that each `trackPause()` API call is paired with a following `trackPlay()` API call when the playback resumes.

 1. Analise os eventos de busca de reprodução no reprodutor de mídia.
 Na notificação de evento de início da busca, rastreie a busca com o evento `SeekStart`.
 1. Na notificação de conclusão da busca do reprodutor de mídia, rastreie o término da busca com o evento `SeekComplete`.